Trusted Analytics & Recommendations to Help You Grow

 Turnaround time for soil testing is approximately three weeks from the time we receive the sample(s).
 Thank you for your patience.
 For questions, please send an email to soil.testing@unh.edu or leave a message at (603)-862-0509.

 **Our new drop-box is located at the front of the Sage Way visitor parking lot just to the right of Barton Hall.
-Please note that this drop-box is for soil samples only.
-All insect and plant disease samples must be sent by mail or dropped off in person.
+This drop-box is for soil samples only.
+Due to weather, blank submission forms are not available here.
+All insect and plant disease samples must be sent by mail or dropped off in person during regular business hours.

 Frequently asked questions